antronerds/r2-tutorials/docs/Using_Datasets.md

 ---------------------------------

-Everything described in ths chapter can be performed in the R2: genomics analysis and visaulization platform (http://r2platform.com / http://r2.amc.nl)
+Everything described in ths chapter can be performed in the R2: genomics analysis and visualization platform (http://r2platform.com / http://r2.amc.nl)

 If you run into any quirks or annoyances don't hesitate to contact r2 support